edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 #### [Live Transcribe](https://apps.apple.com/app/id1471473738) (NOT the Google one 🙂)

-- **Paid (monthly subscription + additional hours IAP), iOS/iPadOS, cloud-based**
+- **Paid (monthly subscription, more hours through in-app purchase), iOS/iPadOS, cloud-based**

 I'm an iPhone user and this is my go-to app for the iPhone and iPad.
-Very accurate when using the "premium" captions (rather than basic on-device which is just the built-in iOS STT). $5 a month subscription gives you five hours of premium captions, additional 1 or 5 hour blocks are available as in-app purchases for $1 an hour as of this writing.
-All around great and life-changing for me.
+Good accuracy when using the "premium" captions (rather than basic on-device which is the built-in iOS STT). $5 a month subscription gives you five hours of premium captions.
+You can get more time in 1 or 5 hour blocks through in-app purchases; it's $1 an hour as of this writing.
+All around a great app and life-changing for me.

 #### [CAPTION.Ninja](https://caption.ninja/) in Google Chrome